From Proof to Practice

 The Transparent Clockwork in Action

-Our MAGI architecture doesn't just coordinate agents—it makes their reasoning auditable, their failures legible, and their decisions defensible.
+Our MAGI Decision Core architecture doesn't just coordinate agents—it makes their reasoning auditable, their failures legible, and their decisions defensible.

 This page documents our journey from creative experiments to institutional infrastructure.
 Learn why we built this way →